 Postal voting in the 2024 general election

-We’ve taken a look at how postal voting works and why some are suggesting it should be restricted, as well as reports that there have been delays in some voters receiving their ballots as polling day nears.
+We’ve taken a look at how postal voting works and why some people are suggesting it should be restricted, as well as what to do if your postal vote arrives late or doesn’t arrive at all before polling day.

 Since February 2001, it has been possible for anyone in Great Britain to apply for a postal vote, allowing voters to cast their votes without having to attend a polling station in person.
 Before then, applicants had to give a reason why they needed a postal vote.